-The court may apply this good cause exception only upon proof by the parent requesting support be varied that there is clear and convincing evidence that manifest injustice would result if the support award were not varied.
+The court may apply this good cause exception only if the parent requesting that support be varied presents clear and convincing evidence that manifest injustice would result if the support award were not varied.
 In addition, a prerequisite of any variation under 90.3(c) is that the reasons for it must be specified in writing by the court.

 What constitutes "good cause" will depend on the circumstances of each cause.
 Three situations constituting "good cause" are discussed below in sections VI.B-D. These three specific exceptions are not exclusive; however, the general exception for good cause may not be interpreted to replace the specific exceptions.
-Absent unusual circumstances, 90.3(c)(1)(A), or the exceptions for low or high incomes, 90.3(c)(1)(B) and (c)(2), the rule presumes that support calculated under 90.3(a) or (b) does not result in manifest injustice.
+Absent the (c)(1) exception (unusual circumstances), the (c)(2) exception (high income), or the (c)(3) exception (low income), the rule presumes that support calculated under 90.3(a) or (b) does not result in manifest injustice.